 Blackjack Switch

-Blackjack Switch is an interesting variation of the classic game, in which players make two bets and play with two hands against the dealer.
-It was created by game inventor Geoff Hall who patented it in 2009.
-Today, this variation of blackjack could be found in casino floors, as well as in a digital form across various online casinos.
-Based on the traditional Vegas rules of Twenty-One, Blackjack Switch offers altered gameplay, different payouts, and more excitement.
+Blackjack Switch is a creative twist on the classic game in which players place two equal bets and receive two hands against the dealer.
+Invented by game designer Geoff Hall, who patented it in 2009, the variation is now found on casino floors and in digital form at many online casinos.
+Although rooted in traditional Vegas rules, Blackjack Switch delivers altered gameplay, different payouts, and added excitement.

-This variation uses 4, 6, or 8 standard decks of cards and the table features two betting boxes for each playing position.
-The game starts when players make 2 identical bets and receive a different 2-card hand for each of them.
-These two hands are then played independently, however.
-The dealer draws one card face-up and one face-down as in all American hole card games.
-Usually, the dealer must Hit on soft 17, although in some versions, the dealer is required to Stand on all 17s.
-In addition, the dealer peeks for blackjack with an Ace or a 10-value upcard.
+This variant uses 4, 6, or 8 standard decks of cards, and the table features two betting boxes for each seat.
+The round begins when players make two identical bets and receive a separate two-card hand for each wager; afterward, the two hands are played independently.
+The dealer takes one card face-up and one face-down, as in other American hole-card games.
+Generally, the dealer must hit on soft 17, though some versions require the dealer to stand on all 17s.
+The dealer also peeks for blackjack with an Ace or a 10-value upcard.

-However, to maintain the overall advantage of the house over patrons, the rules have been changed in a rather drastic way.
-First of all, the dealer does not bust with a hand of 22 but pushes against all player hands that have not busted.
-The only exception is player blackjack, which beats dealer 22 and pushes on dealer blackjack.
-Another important rule change is the payout for blackjack – in this game, players who have a natural receive even money.
+To preserve the house edge, however, the rules have been adjusted in several important ways.
+First, the dealer does not bust with a total of 22 but instead pushes against all non-busted player hands.
+The only exception is a player blackjack, which beats a dealer 22 and pushes against a dealer blackjack.
+Another major change is the payout for blackjack: in this game, a natural pays even money.

-Additionally, Blackjack Switch usually offers a side wager called Super Match.
-With it, players bet on their hands and if they have a pair, they win 1:1, while for a three of a kind, they get 5:1.
-If they receive 2 pairs, the bonus payout is 8:1 and the top prize of 40:1 is given for a hand of four of a kind.
-The main game comes with a house edge of over 0.60% (the exact percentage varies, depending on the rules), while the house edge on the side bet is 2.55%.
+Additionally, Blackjack Switch often features a side wager called Super Match.
+On this bet, players win 1:1 for a pair, 5:1 for three of a kind, 8:1 for two pairs, and 40:1 for four of a kind.
+The main game carries a house edge of roughly 0.60% (the exact figure varies with the rules), while the side bet has a house edge of about 2.55%.

 Blackjack Double Attack

-Double Attack, also known as Double Blackjack, is an interesting variation of Spanish 21 Blackjack that can be played online or across Atlantic City casinos.
-It is offered in some casinos in Las Vegas, too.
-The game uses 8 Spanish decks, which means that instead of the standard 52-card pack, we have a deck of 48 cards where all 10s have been removed.
-The name of this blackjack variation refers to the option to Double on your bet as soon as you see the dealer’s upcard.
+Double Attack, also known as Double Blackjack, is an engaging variation of Spanish 21 that can be played online as well as in several Atlantic City casinos.
+It is also offered in some Las Vegas venues.
+The game uses eight Spanish decks, meaning that each 48-card deck omits all 10s.
+The name refers to the option of doubling your wager as soon as you see the dealer’s upcard.

 In fact, players are allowed to Double Down and Surrender at any time during play.
-The game starts when one card is being dealt to all players and the dealer.
-Players can then Double Down, based on their first card and the dealer’s face-up card.
-After they make their decision, the dealer deals everyone a second card.
-Players have the option to Hit, Stand, Double, or Split up to two or three times, depending on the casino.
-They can Double after a Split and as usual, Aces cannot be resplit.
+The round begins with one card dealt to each player and the dealer; players may then decide whether to double down based on their first card and the dealer’s face-up card.
+Afterward, the dealer deals everyone a second card.
+Players may hit, stand, double, or split up to two or three times, depending on house rules.
+They may also double after a split, but Aces cannot be resplit.

-The dealer, on the other hand, is required to Stand on all 17s.
-He would peek for blackjack if his first card shows an Ace or a 10-value card.
-It should be noted that in this game, players receive even money (1:1) for blackjack and if they win the Insurance, they are paid 5:2.
-Some versions offer a higher Insurance payout of 3:1.
-Depending on the specific rules, the house edge of this game ranges between 0.47% and 0.62%.
+The dealer, meanwhile, is required to stand on all 17s and peeks for blackjack when the upcard is an Ace or a 10-value card.
+In this game, blackjack pays even money (1:1), and Insurance pays 5:2, though some versions raise the Insurance payout to 3:1.
+Depending on specific house rules, the game’s house edge ranges between 0.47% and 0.62%.

-Another interesting aspect of Double Attack Blackjack is the side wager called Bust It.
-With it, players bet that the dealer will bust with exactly three cards.
-The side bet is made prior to the start of the game and depending on the dealer’s bust hand or third and final card, the payouts are as follows:
+An additional attraction of Double Attack Blackjack is the side wager known as Bust It.
+With this bet, players predict that the dealer will bust with exactly three cards.
+The wager is placed before the round begins, and the payout depends on the dealer’s bust hand or final card: the payouts are as follows:

 - Dealer Busts with a Face Card – 3:1